wilmveel/material-components-web/packages/mdc-textfield/README.md

 ### `MDCTextField`

-See [Importing the JS component](../../docs/importing-js.md) for more information on how to import JavaScript.

 Property | Value Type | Description
 --- | --- | ---
 `value` | String | Proxies to the foundation's `getValue`/`setValue` methods.